-1-1 1.3,1.4 Inverses/Logarithms

-Notes: Don't try to cover all of this material in the classroom.
+Day Section Topic Homework 1-1 1.3,1.4 Inverses /Logarithms Notes Don't try to cover all of this material in the classroom.
 It should be a review for students, so you can talk about your policies, etc, and you can leave much of the assignment for the students to read.
-Briefly describe the course, labs, and grading policies.
-You should not make a big issue out of this course being different from the traditional course; simply tell students that it emphasizes applications and why things work.
-Give out Departmental and individual handouts.
-Also, tell students about information on the web: they can find math placement information at www.math.duke.edu/first\year, as well as links to course home pages, help room schedules, etc. Tell students that they will need to have a TI-83 calculator for this course (or a waiver as described on the web site above).

-The lab tomorrow will give the students a good workout with properties of logarithms; thus, it would be good to advise the students to do the homework from this lesson before lab tomorrow, because it will help them with the lab.
+You'll notice that we have omitted most of the precalculus review in Chapter 1.
+The thinking on this matter is, if the students don't have the precalculus background for this course, then they should be in Math 25L where there is mu ch more precalculus review.
+On this: first day, you should briefly describe the course, labs, and your grading policies.
+Y ou should not make a big issue out of this course being different from the traditional course; simply tell students that it emphasizes applications and why things work.
+Give e out Departmental and individual handouts.
+Also, tell students about information on the web: they can find math placement information at www.math. duke.edu/first_year, as well as links to course home pages, help room etc. Tell students that they will need to have a TI-83 calculator for this course (or a waiver as described on the web site above). , tomorrow will give the students a good workout with properties of thus, it would be good to advise the students to do the homework from this • re lab tomorrow, because it will help them with the lab.
+T - L .
+T 1- •